samuelorji/scala/topics/types/casting.md

   details("locations").asInstanceOf[List[String]]
 ```

-Here, we are storing a some fields, indexed by `String`s, in a generic `Map`.
+Here, we are storing some fields, indexed by `String`s, in a generic `Map`.
 We can access the age and a list
 of locations by their indices, but the values taken from the map will have the type `Any`, which means that at
 compile-time we know very little about them.